-Key insurer Centene plans to expand health exchange presence
+Key Insurer Centene Plans To Expand Health Exchange Presence

 Centene Chairman and CEO Michael Neidorff said earlier this year he didn’t think the government will stop those payments.

-Centene Corp. covers 1.2 million customers through the exchanges and is one of the biggest insurers in that market.
-It said earlier this year that it was planning to return in 2018, but it has not detailed what prices it will charge.
+Centene covers more than 1.2 million customers through the exchanges and is one of the biggest insurers in that market.
+It said earlier this year that it was planning to return in 2018, but it has not detailed what prices it plans to charge.

-On the exchanges, it markets to low-income customers in areas where it has already formed networks of providers for its Medicaid business.

-That means the insurer doesn’t have to build from scratch doctor networks for its exchange business.
+That means the insurer doesn’t have to build doctor networks for its exchange business from scratch.
 It also means Centene generally serves customers who get big subsidies that can shield them from price hikes.

-The company said Tuesday that 90 percent of its customers are eligible for subsidies.

-Other big insurers such as Anthem Inc., which sells Blue Cross-Blue Shield coverage in California and New York, have not ironed out all their 2018 plans.
+This makes it more likely they keep their coverage.

-Companies still have several weeks in which they can decide to return to a market, back out or reverse a decision if their business takes a bad turn or government funding stops.
+Companies are still figuring out their 2018 coverage plans.
+They have several more weeks in which they can back out or reverse a decision if their business takes a bad turn or government funding stops.

 AP reporter Jim Suhr contributed from Kansas City, Missouri.